mit-submit/submit-users-guide/source/running.rst

 Slurm
 ~~~~~

 Slurm manages batch computing on the SubMIT machines.
-There is a main slurm partition on the submit machines ``submit``.
+The a main Slurm partition on the SubMIT machines is called ``submit``, and hosts a pool of over 1000 CPUs availale for compute.
 GPUs are available through the ``submit-gpu`` partition.
-The slurm partitions on SubMIT are fairly open but jobs are limited to 6 days of running time.
-In addition, each slurm node is limited to 160 GB of total memory to use.
+The Slurm partitions on SubMIT are open for both quick and longer jobs, but we place an upper limit to 6 days of running time.
+In addition, each Slurm node is limited to 160 GB of total memory to use.
+We implement a fair-sharing system, where users that request more resources have a smaller priority than those that request less.

 Available features
 ==================